arron-ritchie/SSC_GIT_DEMO/README.md

 This can be done by clicking the Code button on the top right of this repo on GitHub, copying the url shown and then using the command
 > git clone git@github.com:arron-ritchie/SSC_GIT_DEMO.git

 in the terminal window of your IDE.

+**NOTE:** You will be asked to provide a password to access this repo if you set one up for your SSH KEY earlier.

 ## Step 4
 Create a new branch with your name as the name of the branch.